AdityaGit-1/Odoo-Asset-Flow-/README.md

 | Python / FastAPI | 3.11 / latest (reports service only)                                        |
 | Password hashing | Argon2id via `Argon2PasswordEncoder` (needs Bouncy Castle on classpath)     |

-### Gotchas carried forward from Faraday / Relay — apply from the start, don't rediscover

-- **`@Transactional` rollback can undo security writes.** If a refresh-token or audit-log write shares a transaction that later throws, the rollback eats it.
-Put must-persist security writes in `REQUIRES_NEW` or restructure so they commit.
-  (Phase 1, Phase 6.)
-- **`@Async` self-invocation is a no-op.** Calling an `@Async` method from within the same bean bypasses the proxy and runs synchronously.
-Call through an injected self-reference or a separate bean.
-(Phase 6 notifications.)
-- **Sign-out race condition.** Concurrent refresh + logout can leave a live token.
-  Make revocation atomic (delete-returning or version check).
-(Phase 1.)
-- **Postgres healthcheck variable** and **JVM UTC forcing** — see Phase 0 verbatim compose/config (Relay-validated).

 ---
 ## Phase map & team split

 Phases are ordered by dependency, **not** by wall-clock.
 Fan the team out on the